cocotb/cocotb/documentation/source/quickstart.rst

 Accessing the design
 --------------------

-When cocotb initialises it finds the top-level instantiation in the simulator and creates a handle called ``dut``.
+When cocotb initializes it finds the top-level instantiation in the simulator and creates a handle called ``dut``.
 Top-level signals can be accessed using the "dot" notation used for accessing object attributes in Python.
 The same mechanism can be used to access signals inside the design.